AcademySoftwareFoundation/Imath/README.md

 also no longer requires an exponent lookup table, further reducing memory requirements.

-These new conversions generate the same values as the tranditional methods, which ensures backwards compatibility.
-See [INSTALL.md](INSTALL.md#imath-configuration-settings) for more installation and configuation options.
+These new conversions generate the same values as the traditional methods, which ensures backwards compatibility.
+See [INSTALL.md](INSTALL.md#imath-configuration-settings) for more installation and configuration options.

 Also, ``half.h`` can now be included in pure C code for a definition of the type and for conversions between half and float.

-### Supported Platforms
+## Supported Platforms

 Imath builds on Linux, macOS, Microsoft Windows, and is cross-compilable on other systems.

-### About Imath
+## About Imath

 Imath was originally developed at Industrial Light & Magic in the early 2000's and was originally distributed as open source as a part